geodynamics/burnman/paper/paper.md

 ---
-title: BurnMan -- a Python toolkit for planetary geophysics, geochemistry and thermodynamics'
+title: BurnMan -- a Python toolkit for planetary geophysics, geochemistry and thermodynamics
 tags:
   - Python
   - planetary